barrettotte/IBMi-Book/docs/core/rpgle/free.md

 end-proc;

-// this subproc returns the sum of two integers as an integer dcl-proc addTwo;
+// this subprocedure returns the sum of two integers as an integer dcl-proc addTwo;
   dcl-pi *N int(10);      // *N -> addTwo
     num1 int(10) const;   // const ensures num1's value cannot be changed